ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ### Note: Using strict mode

-If you have the strict mode set in your `tsconfig.json` file then you need to specify types for CKEditor 5 imports.
+If you have the strict mode set in your project, then you need to specify types for CKEditor 5 packages.
 Otherwise you will get the `Could not find a declaration file for module` error.

-To fix that you need to create a TS declaration file and declare modules which miss them:
+To fix that you need to create a TS declaration file and declare modules which miss their types:

 ```ts
 // typings.d.ts